val0502/json-formatter/readme.md

-Simple JSON Formatter
+# Simple JSON Formatter

-A simple JSON formatter with no backend
+A simple JSON formatter with no backend.

-**DONE:**
+## Features
 - Format basic JSON
 - JSON highlight after format
 - Copy to Clipboard button

-**WIP:**
+## Work In Progress
- - Try add a code editor?
+- Add a code editor
- - resizable Text
+- Resizable text area
 - Use local storage or session storage for storing original text

+## Getting Started
+To use this JSON formatter, simply open the HTML file in your browser.
+No backend setup is required.